tomahawkins/volleyball/practice.md

     Don't just give it to them.
   - On off sets, backrow: hit the ball.
 Frontrow: don't go backwards to get it.
 Get out of the way.
   - If you must downball it over, jump to hit it.
 It's easier to hit it right in the air than on the ground.
+  - Serve hard, but consistent.
+Failure rate should be < 1/7.
+  - Identify weak passers, communicate with the rest of the team, and always serve them.